Green – Gwyrdd

 - We’re committed to using products not tested on animals or using animal ingredients.

-- We are vegetarian society certified and all our course catering is vegetarian and also the majority of our wedding catering.
+- All our course catering is vegetarian and also a lot of our wedding catering.

 - Where we need to buy food we give preference to local, organic or fairtrade.